NicolaLovo/GoogleCloudNotes/ch5-networking-services/ch5.1-virtual-private-cloud.md

 Each VPC has a default route to the internet at `0.0.0.0/0` with the next hop being the default internet gateway.

+Note that you can create multiple subnets in the same region in a VPC, but they must not overlap in IP ranges.

 Example:

 ![VPC example](ch5.1-virtual-private-cloud.vpc-example.png)